-If you want to take any over-the-counter cold or flu medicines, be sure to ask your pharmacist or doctor which ones are safe for you.
+If you want to take over-the-counter medicines to treat your cold and flu symptoms, be sure to ask your pharmacist or doctor which ones are safe for you.
 And be careful about using more than one product.
-Many cold and flu medicines have added sugars.
-They can also interact with one another, and with other medicine you're taking.
+Many cold and flu medicines can interact with one another, and with other medicine that you're taking.